ecomplus/client/README.md

 JS SDK for E-Com Plus with methods to access public resources from [store API](https://ecomstore.docs.apiary.io)

 # Getting Started
-The ecomplus-sdk.js has a object called EcomIo with all methods that you can use to access the store API.
+The ecomplus-sdk-js has a object called EcomIo with all methods that you can use to access the store API.
 All the methods of the object has a argument called callback, it is a function that you pass to treat the response of the method

 ## Methods
 ### init(StoreId, Logger)